thierrymoudiki/thierrymoudiki.github.io/_posts/2023-11-12-nnetsauce-deep-lazy.md

   <li> <a href="#5---r-examples">5 - R examples</a> </li>
 </ul>

-Here is a [jupyter notebook](https://github.com/Techtonique/nnetsauce/blob/master/nnetsauce/demo/thierrymoudiki_091123_lazy_deep_classifier.ipynb) reproducing these results.
+Here is a [jupyter notebook](https://github.com/Techtonique/nnetsauce/blob/master/nnetsauce/demo/thierrymoudiki_091123_lazy_deep_classifier.ipynb) allowing you to reproduce these results.
 Do not hesitate to modify these examples by choosing -- in `LazyDeepClassifier` -- a different number of layers `n_layers`, or the number of engineered features _per_ layer, `n_hidden_features`.